christophpickl/gadsu/notes/HOWTO_RELEASE.md

 * #33 More client input fields enhancement
 ---

-* create a new milestone, so we always have 3 ahead of us
+* Create a new milestone, so we always have 3 ahead of us
+    * Think about what could be included in next version(s)

 # Optional

-* update screenshot on website (use the development action to prepare database accordingly)
+* Update screenshot on website (use the development action to prepare database accordingly)